Jean-Frédéric Poisson: Career

 Poisson met Christine Boutin in 1993 at a talk she was giving about bioethics.
-He approached her afterwards and he eventually became her right-hand man; what was supposed to be a few-month-long partnership lasted for 10 years.
+He approached her afterwards and he eventually became her right-hand man.
+What was supposed to be a few-month-long partnership lasted for ten years.
 He credits her with his subsequent involvement in politics.

 Only two years later, he joined the Rambouillet Municipal Council and later served at deputy mayor under Gérard Larcher.
 He served as mayor between 2004 and 2007 before joining the National Assembly to represent Yvelines's 10th constituency.
 He ran in the legislative election as a member of UPM, now known as The Republicans.

 He contended for his seat again in 2009 but was beaten by Anny Poursinoff.
-Months later, however, he succeeded Butin after a by-election following her appointment to Minister of Housing and Urban Development by Nicolas Sarkozy.
+Months later, however, he succeeded Christine Boutin after a by-election following her appointment to Minister of Housing and Urban Development by Nicolas Sarkozy.
 He won 53% of votes in the 2012 legislative elections and served until 2017.
 During his time in the Assembly, he served on the Cultural, Family, and Social Affairs Committee; was vice president of the Law Committee; and played on the Assembly's rugby team.

 In 2017, he also lost the municipal majority for the first time since 1995.
 He was beaten by Rambouillet deputy mayor Gilles Schmidt, who Poisson claimed had promised he wouldn't run in the election.
 Poisson contacted Mayor Marc Roberts and demanded he sanction Schmidt for disloyalty.

-In 2013, Boutin resigned from her role as president of the Christian Democratic Party and Poisson was appointed in her place.
+In 2013, Christine Boutin resigned from her role as president of the Christian Democratic Party and Jean-Frédéric Poisson was appointed in her place.
 In 2015, Poisson announced he would be running in the Republican primaries ahead of the 2017 French presidential election, which he qualified for as president of the Christian Democratic Party without having to gain voter support first.
 He came sixth in the first round with 1.5% of the vote and was eliminated.

 In 2020, he announced he would be running in the for president in 2022 but withdrew his campaign in December 2021.
 He left the Rambouillet Municipal Council the same year after 25 years of service.
 As of 2021, Poisson has written three books: Bioéthique : l'homme contre l'homme?
 (Bioethics: Man against man?)
 (2007); L'Islam à la conquête de l'Occident: La stratégie dévoilée (Islam conquers the West: The strategy unveiled) (2018); and La voix du peuple (The peoples’ voice) (2020).